TamoghnaK13/AdSword-AdBlocker-Website/index.md

 <dl>
   <dt>Updates</dt>
   <dd>
-Updates will come around once a month with new features, bug fixes, and other changes that are necessary.
+Updates will come around once a month with new features, bug fixes, and other changes.
   </dd>
 </dl>
 ## TODO